extra-red-srl/quarkus-couchbase-rest-sample/README.md

 # quarkus-couchbase-rest-sample
 Simple example of REST interface with Quarkus to interact with Couchbase NO-SQL database services

-It offers 2 function: insert a file in the database (creating)
+It offers 2 function:
+* insert a file in the database (POST)
+* retrive a file by id from the database (GET)

 ## Quarkus info
 Project is created from https://code.quarkus.io/ with maven.
 It runs with java 17